SebastianGau/text-summarizer-api/README.md

+##  1. <a name='SeminarAgenda'></a>Seminar Agenda

+ 1. Why developers use REST APIs and how they are developed (30 Minutes)
+ 2. Deploying the API and Testing the API (30 Minutes)
+ 3. Challenges (30 Minutes, Open End)

-##  1. <a name='TheBasics-WhatisaRESTAPIandwhydevelopersuseRESTAPIs'></a>The Basics - What is a REST API and why developers use REST APIs
+##  2. <a name='TheBasics-WhatisaRESTAPIandwhydevelopersuseRESTAPIs'></a>The Basics - What is a REST API and why developers use REST APIs

 **ToDo by Robert - currently proposal from Sebastian**